Lice (The Office): Synopsis

 Jim goes to Philadelphia to meet with a potential investor in his sports marketing company; the investor is none other than Julius "Dr. J" Erving, a personal hero of Jim's.
 Being sensitive to how difficult it must be to manage the house and kids by herself, Jim does not tell her who the investor is during their phone conversations and pretends to be stressed over the meeting; Pam, in turn, affects to be having no problems so that she will not add to Jim's supposed stress.
 Back at the office, Pam apologizes to Meredith, and the two go out for a beer.
 While at the bar, Pam tells Meredith—who is a single parent—she now realizes how hard it is to handle children without a husband.
-The two bond throughout the night, singing a karaoke version of Girls Just Want to Have Fun.
+The two bond throughout the night, singing a karaoke version of "Girls Just Want to Have Fun".

 The uninfected workers are sent down to the warehouse to avoid contracting lice.
-Darryl had recently manipulated the warehouse foreman Val (Ameenah Kaplan) into breaking up with him because he wanted to have a new start when he moves to Philadelphia for his job at Jim's new sports marketing company.
+Darryl had recently manipulated the warehouse foreman Val into breaking up with him because he wanted to have a new start when he moves to Philadelphia for his job at Jim's new sports marketing company.
 Darryl tells the others about this and feigns heartbreak to gain their sympathy and appear that the breakup was not his choice.
 Nellie, Phyllis, and Kevin confront Val and try to convince her to take Darryl back, to no avail.
 However, when Kevin then asks out Val, she is so mortified at her apparent dating prospects that she decides to get back together with Darryl, much to his annoyance.